nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 ## KM Plugins
 It is advised you install these KM plugins as they make using KM editor more pleasant.
-- [KMFAM - Favourite actions and macros](https://forum.keyboardmaestro.com/t/macro-kmfam-favorite-actions-and-macros/4854) - This plugin lets you save complex and non complex actions and macros.
+- [KMFAM - Favorite actions and macros](https://forum.keyboardmaestro.com/t/macro-kmfam-favorite-actions-and-macros/4854) - This plugin lets you save complex and non complex actions and macros.
 You can then search over these actions and macros to quickly add them.

 ## Macros
 Macros are little _KM scripts_ that contain a series of actions.
 The macros can then be executed from a trigger, usually a hotkey.